How do 529 Plans Affect Financial Aid?

 Therefore, in terms of assets, 529 plans owned by parents, dependent students, or independent students without dependents may have a minimal impact on financial aid eligibility.
 Plans owned by independent students without dependents could have a greater impact and mean the student is eligible for less aid.

-However, a 529 account that is owned by a grandparent, another family member, or anyone else won’t be treated as an asset on the FAFSA and won’t be considered in the EFC, though it could have an impact when it comes to distributions.
+However, a 529 account that is owned by a grandparent, another family member, or anyone else won’t be treated as an asset on the FAFSA and won’t be considered in the SAI.

 Examples of How a 529 Plan can Affect your FAFSA and Financial Aid